• Skip to primary navigation

 Instructions

-• Add all ingredients into a blender and process on high for 30 seconds.
+• Add all ingredients into a blender and blend on high for 30 seconds.

 • Pour mixture into a cheese cloth and squeeze out cocoa oat milk into a container.
 Drink immediately or store in the fridge in a sealed vessel.